 We are conveniently located in the Sydney area, at Bondi Beach in the city of Bondi.
 We offer high quality dental services to the local Bondi community and surrounding areas.
 Bondi Dental provides free parking facilities at the rear of the building.

-Call (02) 9365 7187 to claim your FREE Dental Consultation.
+Claim your FREE Dental Consultation.
 We also provide services under the Bulk Bill Child Benefit Schedule (up to $1,000 over a two-year period for children ages 2 to 17).

 Bondi Dental is a group of professionals who have combined experience of over 60 years in all aspects of dentistry.